stmichaelis/DubiousHomepage/README.markdown

 This project started as the base for a personal homepage.
 The fundamentals used are Mirah for the programming language and Dubious for web framework.
-Mirah and Dubious are both evolving heavily and therefore this example may provide a starting point for similar projects.
+Mirah and Dubious are both evolving heavily but maybe this example provides a starting point for similar projects.

 As a prerequisite you need to install [Dubious](https://github.com/mirah/dubious) I recommend using the Gem in JRuby.
 The website has been tested with